shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    :width: 250px
    :align: right

-   This figure needs to be replaced by a better depiction
+   Surfaces and the determinant of 2x2 matrices.

-The magnitude of the surface determined by :math:`a^♯` and :math:`b^♯` along the :math:`∂_x ∧ ∂_y` plane is the inner product on bivectors.
-This generalizes the inner product of vectors.
-The inner product of vectors correspond to the projection of vectors onto another, and the inner product of bivectors correspond to the projection of surfaces onto another.
+The magnitude of the surface shadow determined by :math:`a^♯` and :math:`b^♯` on the :math:`∂_x ∧ ∂_y` plane is the inner product on bivectors.
+This lifts the inner product from vectors to bivectors through the determinant:

 .. math::